aadityarshah/aadityarshah.github.io/README.md

 ### Question states

-Use one of: `noticing`, `reading`, `formalizing`, `experimenting`, `building`, or `revisiting`.
+Use one of: `active investigation`, `foundational reading`, `speculative curiosity`, or `dormant rabbit hole`.

-These describe the state of attention, not the quality or importance of the question.
+These describe the current mode of inquiry, not the quality or importance of the question.

 ### Draft notes

 Set `draft: true` in a note's frontmatter.
 Drafts are excluded from production pages, topic counts, indexes, and cross-reference validation.
-The incomplete first-year reflection is intentionally retained as a draft.

 ### Stable routes